RecycleIthacasBicycles/staff-manual/README.md

 brake caliper, while the participant tightens the second one, under supervision.
-Sometimes, manually demonstrating a principle is enough, and the participant can use that principle to undertake the task by themselves; for instance pointing out the numbers on a tire pump gauge and the recommended pressure lettering on the side of a tire sets the stage for someone to inflate the tire by themselves.
+Sometimes, manually demonstrating a principle is enough, and the participant can use that principle to undertake the task by themselves; for instance, pointing out the numbers on a tire pump gauge, followed by the recommended pressure lettering on the side of a tire, sets the stage for someone to inflate the tire by themselves.
 The end goal is always the autonomy of the participant.